-- Roads Roadblock personnel can set-up roadblocks on lease roads.
+Roads Roadblock personnel can set-up roadblocks on lease roads.
 The local authority must authorize the roadblocks on public roads within the municipality.
 Provincial Transportation Authority must authorize road closures on Provincial highways.
+Municipal personnel may assist with maintaining roadblocks during an emergency response.

+personnel.

-Municipal personnel may assist with maintaining roadblocks during an emergency response. - Trails Access to trails may be restricted with roadblock personnel and/or municipal or provincial personnel. - Railroads CN, CP or private railroad companies will need to be notified of the situation and will stop or relocate rail traffic. - Rivers Rivers may need to be monitored to ensure that recreational users do not travel into the EPZ.
-This may be accomplished by working with municipal, provincial or private companies. - Air Notification to NAV Canada may be required to issue a Notice to Airmen (NOTAM) to advise pilots of airspace restrictions above the EPZ.
+Railroads CN, CP or private railroad companies will need to be notified of the situation and will stop or relocate rail traffic.

+Rivers may need to be monitored to ensure that recreational users do not travel into the pilots of airspace restrictions above the EPZ.

+EPZ.
+This may be accomplished by working with municipal, provincial or private companies.

+Air Notification to NAV Canada may be required to issue a Notice to Airmen (NOTAM) to advise